-After picking up the car we decided to enjoy the rest of our day outside, so we headed to Flatrock where a friend had tipped us off to see a river trail, which turned out to be kind of a hidden gem.
-This trail follows a sparkling river that cascades towards the ocean over several small waterfalls; it’s fun to navigate the surrounding cliffs and rocks so both me and Marije enjoyed ourselves very much.
+After collecting our de-studded car we enjoyed the rest of our day outside in Flatrock, where a friend had tipped us off to see a river trail which turned out to be kind of a hidden gem.
+This trail follows a sparkling river that cascades down to the ocean over several small waterfalls, it’s fun to navigate the surrounding cliffs and rocks and we both enjoyed it there:

-A new bridge had been constructed halfway down the river and we decided to see where it led to; after a few hundred metres and several newly built structures (small bridges and boardwalks) we encountered the builders themselves.
+A new bridge had been constructed halfway down the river and we decided to see where it led; after a few 100 m and several newly built structures (board-bridges and boardwalks) we encountered the builders themselves.

 Stew and Tony explained what they were doing and showed us around which was very helpful.
 They work for the East Coast Trail Association and were creating boardwalks and bridges using the trees found along the trail, which clears the path and gives the trail a much more natural look than for example the more ‘luxuriously’ developed trails at Signal Hill.